Step 1: Create an account

 Next, log into your account to submit the following materials, in English:

-- an I-20 request form and a photocopy of the photo page of your passport, and
+- An I-20 Request Form (fillable PDF) and a photocopy of the photo page of your passport, and

 If requested by the admissions committee, you must also complete an interview (over the Internet) with the program director.